angular/angular/aio/content/guide/glossary.md

 A directive class is usually associated with an HTML element or attribute, and that element or attribute is often referred to as the directive itself.
 When Angular finds a directive in an HTML [template][AioGuideGlossaryTemplate], it creates the matching directive class instance and gives the instance control over that portion of the browser DOM.

-There are three categories of directive:
+Angular has three categories of directive:

 *   [Components][AioGuideGlossaryComponent] use `@Component()` to associate a template with a class.
     `@Component()` is an extension of `@Directive()`.